Eucera fasciatella

 Plant family: Malvaceae (formerly Sterculiaceae)

-A male Melissodes opuntiellus long-horned bee of the long-horned bee subgenus Tachymelissodes.
-Male bees of this species have bright blue eyes and boldly-defined pale bands on their abdomens.
+A male Melissodes opuntiellus like females, males have bright blue eyes and boldly-defined pale bands on their abdomens.

 The bee inside a red prickly poppy: in early spring in the Lower Rio Grande Valley, male Melissodes opuntiellus frequently can be found resting in prickly poppies.

-A note on the Melissodes opuntiellus long-horned bee: The species name "opuntiellus" is a reference to Opuntia, the scientific name for prickly pear cactus.
+A note on Melissodes opuntiellus: The species name "opuntiellus" is a reference to Opuntia, the scientific name for prickly pear cactus.
 The Latin suffix "ellus" is a diminutive ending.
 Thus this bee's name might translate as "the little prickly pear bee".
-In April, male Melissodes opuntiella long-horned bees appear in large numbers on the flowers of Texas prickly pear cactus (Opuntia englemannii), at the NBC and in surrounding areas.
+During spring in the Lower Rio Grande Valley, male Melissodes opuntiella appear in large numbers on the flowers of Texas prickly pear cactus (Opuntia englemannii).

 Prickly poppies in the Lower Rio Grand Valley begin flowering just before the bloom period of Texas prickly pear cactus.
-Male Melissodes opuntiellus long-horned bee appear on prickly poppy (Argemone sanguinea) in mid-March at the NBC.
+Male Melissodes opuntiellus appear on prickly poppy (Argemone sanguinea) in mid-March at the NBC and the surrounding area.

 We have noted that various genera of male bees that feed on prickly pear flowers (including Lithugopsis and Diadasia) appear to use prickly poppies in the spring for shelter, without feeding on them.
 (Male bees drink nectar but do not gather pollen; prickly poppies produce pollen but very little nectar.)
 Possibly, the bees choose the poppies to rest in because they are comfortable and roomy and provide protection from wind and rain.